NunesGodinho/brackets-mips-syntax-highlighter/README.md

 # Brackets-MIPS-Syntax-Highlighter
 This is still a work in progress.
-Hopefully to be done fairly quickly.
-Apparently I have to make a new CodeMirror mode, etc.

 Feel free to jump on board and help get this little extention complete!